Catana791/Fresh791/README.md

  ===============================================

   Hello!
-I am a json modder for the game [Mindustry](https://github.com/Anuken/Mindustry/ "Mindustry Repository")  <br>
+I am a Json/Hjson modder for the game [Mindustry](https://github.com/Anuken/Mindustry/ "Mindustry Repository")  <br>
   and the head dev of [Fading Revelations](https://github.com/Fresh791/Fading-Revelations/ "Fading Revelations Repository") and [Floatydustry](https://github.com/Fresh791/Floatydustry/ "Floatydustry Repository") !

+  I also have a little bit of experience in Python.

   If you like you can talk to me, I don't bite ^_^